HimanshuKhanchandani/Dementia-Detection-Tool/README.md

 We divide the EEG of each subject into smaller epochs of 2 minutes each with fifty percent overlap amongst epochs.
 This gives us a final training dataset with 702 data points.
 The features consist of power spectrum of each epoch in each channel integrated over six frequency bands namely : (0.5- 4 Hz), (4.0 - 7.0 Hz), (7.0 - 9.0 Hz), (11.0- 13.0 Hz), (13.0 - 25.0 Hz).
 To be more precise, the features are relative band powers in these frequency bands.
 And we use 15 out of the original 19 channels, so there are in total 90 features (15 channels for six frequency bands).

-After cross-validation, we chose a support vector machine classifier, with a linear kernel and a regularization parameter 1.21, as the msot accurate model which achieved a cross-validation accuracy of 89%.
+After cross-validation, we chose a support vector machine classifier, with a linear kernel and a regularization parameter 1.21, as the most accurate model which achieved a cross-validation accuracy of 89%.

  ## Applying the model